How to Buy ETFs on DEGIRO

 Should I use a market order or a limit order on DEGIRO?

-Limit orders are strongly recommended.
-A market order executes at the next available price, which can be significantly higher than the quoted price — especially at market open, near close, or for less-liquid ETFs with wide bid-ask spreads.
-A limit order caps what you pay.
-Set your limit 0.05–0.10% above the current ask price for a prompt fill without chasing the market.
+A limit order gives you control over price; a market order does not.
+A market order executes at the next available price, which can be higher than the quoted price — especially at market open, near close, or for ETFs with wide bid-ask spreads.
+A limit order caps what you pay, with the trade-off that it may not fill at all.
+Setting the limit at or slightly above the current ask makes a fill more likely than setting it below.

 What happens if my limit order does not execute?